NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Pallet Cost: $300–$600

-This is the typical range for Amazon return pallets on platforms like Liquidation.com, Direct Liquidation, and local warehouses.
+This is the typical range for pallets on platforms like Liquidation.com, Direct Liquidation, and local warehouses.
 Expect this to go up if you’re chasing categories like electronics or buying manifested pallets with high resale potential.

 Shipping: $100–$300+